cweems/AngularJS-Animation-Demo/README.md

 $ git clone https://github.com/cweems/AngularJS-Animation-Demo.git
 ```

-After cloning the repo, do this to get started:
+After cloning the repo, do this to start a node server so that you can view your edits in the browser:

 ```shell
 $ cd AngularJs-Animation–Demo